 Girish Karnad was an intellectual who left his mark in various fields like performance art, theatre, and literature.
-He is a renowned playwright, director, and actor who was born in Bombay Presidency in the year 1938.
-His father (doctor) and mother (nurse), who was widow had to wait for 5 years to get married as a society during those time was regressive and against widow remarriage.
+He is a renowned playwright, director, and actor who was born in the Bombay Presidency in the year 1938.
+His father (doctor) and mother (nurse), who was a widow had to wait for 5 years to get married as society during those times was regressive and against widow remarriage.

 His parents moved to Sivisi, a charming little town in Karnataka during his childhood.
 The town often faced electricity cut-offs.
-The only entertainment available was plays by traveling theatre groups and occasional movies.
+The only entertainment available was played by traveling theatre groups and occasional movies.

-He completed his graduation as a Bachelor of Arts in Mathematics and Statistics from Karnataka Arts College.
+He completed his graduation with a Bachelor of Arts in Mathematics and Statistics from Karnataka Arts College.
 Later, he received a Rhodes Scholarship and went to Oxford University.
-There he earned his Masters of Arts degree in political science, economics, and political studies.
+There he earned his Master of Arts degree in political science, economics, and political studies.

 Theatre and Literature

 On returning to India, Girish Karnad worked for seven years at Oxford University Press in Chennai before turning into a full-time writer.
 His association with the well-known theatre group The Madras Players was a catalyst in introducing him to the world of performing arts.
 His art did not stop at theatres, and he turned toward the cinema as an actor and director.